 Add calculations to category groups in Numbers on Mac

-For each group or subgroup in a categorized table, you can add a function (a predefined calculation such as sum, count, or average) to summarize the data in any column.
-For example, in a table with shirt sales data categorized by month, you could add a function to count the number of shirts sold each month.
+For each group or subgroup in a categorised table, you can add a function (a predefined calculation such as sum, count or average) to summarise the data in any column.
+For example, in a table with shirt sales data categorised by month, you could add a function to count the number of shirts sold each month.
 You can add these functions to the summary row in each category in your table.

 Add a function to a summary row cell

 You can add a calculation such as count, subtotal or average, for any column of data in any group’s summary row.
 The same calculation is automatically added to all groups at the same level in the category’s hierarchy.